Multi-Partite Output Regulation of Multi-Agent Systems: Solvability of the MORP

 This subsection presents the first design strategy for the control parameters and highlights an associated drawback.
 Let $\mathcal{L}_{u}$ denote the Laplacian matrix of the unsigned directed graph $\mathcal{G(|\mathcal{A}|)}$ and $\mathcal{H} = \mathcal{L}_u + \mathcal{F}$.
 Let $\lambda_i(\mathcal{H})$ and $\lambda_j(A_0)$ denote the eigenvalues of $\mathcal{H}$ and $A_0$ for $i = 1, \ldots, N$, $j = 1, \ldots, n_0$.

 \begin{remark} Let Conditions \ref{ass:ABStabilizable}--\ref{ass:spngtree} hold.
-The constructive procedure in the proof of Theorem \ref{thm:trivialtheorem} (ii) yields the following design steps for the parameters $\mu$, $K_{1i}$, and $K_{2i}$: \begin{enumerate} \item[(i)] Select $\mu$ according to the inequality\footnote{ The sufficient and necessary conditions for the Hurwitzness of the matrix $A_{\mu} = (I_N \otimes A_0) - \mu(\mathcal{H} \otimes I_{n_0})$, which is the system matrix of the distributed observer in compact form, are used in the proof of Theorem \ref{thm:trivialtheorem}.
-These conditions are given in Lemma 4 of \cite{10644520}.
-However, the lower bound on $\mu$ in \eqref{eq:muselection}, due to Lemma \ref{lmm:muvalue} given in Appendix, has no conservatism compared to the bound in Lemma 4 of \cite{10644520}.
+The constructive procedure in the proof of Theorem \ref{thm:trivialtheorem} (ii) yields the following design steps for the parameters $\mu$, $K_{1i}$, and $K_{2i}$: \begin{enumerate} \item[(i)] Select $\mu$ according to the inequality\footnote{Ensuring the Hurwitzness of the matrix $A_{\mu} = (I_N \otimes A_0) - \mu(\mathcal{H} \otimes I_{n_0})$, the system matrix of the distributed observer in compact form, is crucial in the proof of Theorem \ref{thm:trivialtheorem} (ii).
+Specifically, Lemma 4 (ii) of \cite{10644520} gives a sufficient but not necessary condition for the Hurwitzness of $A_{\mu}$ under Condition \ref{ass:spngtree}, and it ignores instances where a nonpositive $\mu$ can still make $A_{\mu}$ Hurwitz.
+However, Lemma \ref{lmm:muvalue} in Appendix characterizes the Hurwitzness of $A_{\mu}$ through the inequality \eqref{eq:muselection} under Condition \ref{ass:spngtree}.
+Thus, the lower bound on $\mu$ in \eqref{eq:muselection} has no conservatism compared to the one in Lemma 4 of \cite{10644520}.
 Another lower bound is also provided in Lemma 3.2 of \cite{cai2022cooperative}.
-But, one can easily construct a counterexample to the first statement of that lemma by considering a Hurwitz $A_0$.}
+But, one can construct a counterexample to the first statement of that lemma by considering a Hurwitz $A_0$.}